top of page

 • Complete notarial certificates

 Notaries do not provide legal advice or prepare documents.
-Their role is procedural and impartial.
+Their role is impartial and procedural.

 Core Florida Notary Rules Everyone Should Know